iotaledger/iota-wiki/shimmer/learn/shimmer-EVM/composability.md

 :::note tl;dr;
-The Shimmer network enables full customization of smart contract chains while retaining interoperability and composability between them, allowing for near limitless capacity and horizontal scaling.
+The Shimmer network enables full customization of smart contract chains while retaining interoperability and composability between them, allowing for near-limitless capacity and horizontal scaling.
 :::

 ## Tailoring Smart Contract Chains to Your Needs